 How to Visit the Coral Coast on a Budget

 Let’s be honest, not everyone has the budget to go scuba diving every day or hang out at the day spa.
 So what else can you do when holidaying or travelling in paradise along the Coral Coast of Fiji?
 Where can you stay to save a few cents?
 And where can you save money on food?
-We’ll guide you through it all and more in this guide to the Coral Coast on a budget!
+We’ll guide you through it all and more in this budget and backpacking guide to the Coral Coast!

-Before we begin this guide to the Coral Coast on a budget, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
-Trust us, there’s a lot of useful tips in there!
+Before we begin this guide to the Coral Coast on a budget, don’t forget to bookmark The Budget & Backpacking Guide to Fiji.
+Trust us; there are a lot of useful tips!

 10 Tips for Visiting the Coral Coast on a Budget

-• Stay in one of the budget resorts (see list beside this article)
+- Stay in one of the budget resorts

-• Load up on the free land and water activities in your resort (see below)
+- Load up on the free land and water activities in your resort

-For more information on each tip, head to our 10 Tips for Staying on the Coral Coast on a Budget.
+For more information on each tip, head to our 20 Ways to Save Money When Travelling in Fiji.
 Plus, check out our 10 Free & Cheap Things to Do on the Coral Coast.

 How to Get to the Coral Coast on a Budget